ayonli/grpc-async/README.md

-1. Instead of calling the `server.addService()` function to register the implementations, we use the `serve()` utility function, which supports native async (and async generator) functions.
+1. Instead of calling the `server.addService()` function to register the implementations, we use the `serve()` utility function, which supports native async (and async generator).
+2. Instead of just using an object literal as the service implementation, we define a class as implementation that honors the design in the `.proto` file.
-2. Instead of accessing the `request` from the `call` context argument, we receive the data directly from the function's argument, which honor the same design in the `.proto` file.
+3. Instead of accessing the `request` from the `call` context argument, we receive the data directly from the function's argument, which honor the same design in the `.proto` file.
-3. For unary calls, instead of calling the `callback()` to send the response, we simply return it from the function, which also honor the same design in the `.proto` file.
+4. For unary calls, instead of calling the `callback()` to send the response, we simply return it from the function, which also honor the same design in the `.proto` file.
-4. For stream reply calls, instead of calling `call.write()` to send the response, we take advantage of the native `yield` expression, which generates results overtime.
+5. For stream reply calls, instead of calling `call.write()` to send the response, we take advantage of the native `yield` expression, which generates results overtime.
-5. For stream request calls, instead of listening to the `data` and `end` events, we use the `for await` statement to receive the requests sent by the client.
+6. For stream request calls, instead of listening to the `data` and `end` events, we use the `for await` statement to receive the requests sent by the client.
-6. For duplex calls, instead of listening to the `data` event for requests and calling `call.write()` to send back response, we use the `for await` statement and the `yield` expression which are more straightforward.
+7. For duplex calls, instead of listening to the `data` event for requests and calling `call.write()` to send back response, we use the `for await` statement and the `yield` expression which are more straightforward.